Last updated 15 February 2019

 While it is not legally enforceable domestically, it is nonetheless a valuable tool that can be used to ensure that people with disabilities have access to the same rights and opportunities as everybody else.

-The CRPD contains eight guiding principles these are:
+The UN-CRPD contains eight guiding principles.
+These are:

 - respect for inherent dignity and individual autonomy including the freedom to make one’s own choices

 - full and effective participation and inclusion in society

 - respect for difference and acceptance of persons with disabilities as part of human diversity and humanity

 - respect for evolving capacities of children with disabilities, and respect for the right of children with disabilities to preserve their identities.